 Members To join an existing Slack workspace, read on!

 If you're looking to join your organization's Slack workspace, this section of the guide is for you.
 As a member, you'll be able to send messages and files to your teammates to get work done in Slack.
 Onward!

-Step 1 — Join a Slack team
+Step 1 — Join a Slack workspace

+Accept an email invitation to join.
 Open the email invitation, and click Join.
-We’ll guide you along, but we’ll ask you to enter your first and last name, and username.
+We’ll guide you along, but we’ll ask you to enter your full name, and display name.
 We’ll also ask you to choose a password so you can sign in and out with ease.

-Some companies or teams allow their employees to sign up on their own as long as they have an approved email address.
+Join with an approved email address.
+Some companies allow their employees to sign up on their own as long as they have an approved email address.

 Step 2 — Set up your profile

 Filling out your Slack profile helps other members learn more about you.
-We’ll already have the basics from when you created your account, but some teams may have included some additional custom profile fields.
+We’ll already have the basics from when you created your account, but some workspaces may have included some additional custom profile fields.